softwaremill/jekyll-softwaremill/_posts/company/2015-05-26-comparing-akka-stream-scalaz-stream.md

 }
 ```

-Looking at it it’s not immediately clear what happens (unlike the flow graph).
+Looking at it it's not immediately clear what happens (unlike the flow graph).
 Why do we need those queues?
-There are two possibilities: (1) I don’t know scalaz-stream good enough; (2) it’s a consequence of the "explicit concurrency" approach.
+There are two possibilities: (1) I don't know scalaz-stream good enough; (2) it's a consequence of the "explicit concurrency" approach.
 We want to run two streams in parallel, and when the driver evaluates the input it needs a way to direct the elements to either of the concurrent streams.

 Hence we create two queues, one which will hold odd elements, one which will hold even elements.
 The queue have a very small bound (1).
 From the scalaz-stream queues we can obtain two processes: an `queue.enqueue` sink (that is a stream of functions `Int => Task[Unit]`) which puts elements on the queue, and a `dequeue` stream of elements on the queue.